 (c) to give or arrange for such assistance as is reasonable in the circumstances.

+(1a) A police officer must not enter premises under subsection (1) unless the officer has a senior officer’s approval given under section 62D or —

+(a) the officer believes on reasonable grounds that he or she should exercise the powers under subsection (1) urgently; and

+(b) the officer cannot use remote communication to apply for a senior officer’s approval under section 62D.

+(1b) A police officer who enters premises without a senior officer’s approval given under section 62D must report why the entry was made and what happened at the premises to a senior officer as soon as practicable after the entry.

 (2) If, after entering premises (under subsection (1) or otherwise) a police officer reasonably suspects that an act of family and domestic violence is being committed, or was committed before the officer’s arrival, on the premises the officer without further authority may —

 (a) search the premises to establish whether any person on the premises —